Hadrien-Cr/-ATOW_ML/README.md

 ## Requirements
 ⚠️ : Please make sure to put ```challenge_set.csv``` and ```submission_set.csv``` in the data folder of the ATOW_ML directory.

-You need to have python version > 3.10
+You need to have Python installed, with a version > 3.10.

-To install requirements please run :
+To install the required packages, please run :

 ```
 pip install -r requirements.txt